phoenix16t/photo-stitcher/README.md

 # Photo Stitcher

 ## Getting Started
-Clone the repo
+Clone the repo:
 ```
 git clone https://github.com/phoenix16t/photo-stitcher.git
 ```

 ### Installing
-Open the project directory and install dependencies
+Open the project directory and install dependencies:
 ```
 cd photo-stitcher
 npm install
 ```

+### Production mode
-Once the dust has settled, start up the application in production mode
+Once the installation is complete, the application can be started in production mode:
 ```
 npm start
 ```
 This will run the build and serve the project on localhost:3000.
-You can also run the build and start the node server manually
+Please note - it may take a few moments for the build to finish.
+The build process and node server can be started manually:
 ```
-npm run build
+webpack --config webpack.config.js --mode production
 node ./src/server/index.js
 ```

+### Development mode
-Finally, you can run the app in development mode
+The application can also be started in development mode:
 ```
 npm run start-dev
 ```